7 Natural DIY Beauty Treatments You Can Make With Fruit

 2. Banana Facial Mask

 If you are not familiar with bananas used in skincare, you will be surprised to know that they have many benefits.
 Bananas can work miracles when it comes to your skin.
-It increases hydration levels with added moisture.
+First, it increases hydration levels with added moisture.
 The potassium works by increasing microcirculation to reduce under-eye bags, puffiness, and dark circles.
 Beta Carotene is a natural form of Vitamin A that is the most useful antioxidant that repels free radicals, minimizing the aging process.
 Adding a banana mask to your weekly skincare routine will result in softer, smoother, and younger-looking skin.

 1 Teaspoon Lemon Juice (used for its toning and astringent properties)